Create a service hook for Azure DevOps Services and Team Foundation Server (TFS) with Microsoft Teams

 Azure DevOps Services | TFS 2017.2

-This topic applies to Azure DevOps Services and to TFS 2017.2 and later versions.
+This article applies to Azure DevOps Services and to TFS 2017.2 and later versions.

 See activity about your Azure DevOps Services or Team Foundation Server (2017.2 and later) projects directly in your Microsoft Teams channel, for example: